1986 Masters Tournament: Summary

 Ballesteros three-putted the 17th to fall out of contention, but Kite had 12 feet for birdie on 18 to tie Nicklaus.
-Kite barely missed his putt on the high side to miss a playoff by one shot.
+Kite barely missed his putt on the low side to miss a playoff by one shot.
 Norman, left for dead after his double-bogey on 10, birdied 14, 15 and 16 to pull within one shot of the lead.
 After hooking his drive way left on 17, Norman made an incredible shot between two pines to within eight feet.
 Norman buried the birdie putt, his fourth straight, to tie for the lead.
 Norman then hit a perfect drive on 18, needing birdie for his first major championship.
 However, Norman pushed his approach shot into the gallery and subsequently missed his 15 ft par putt to finish one stroke behind.
 Nicklaus had stormed back, shooting 30 on the back nine, to win his sixth Masters title and became the oldest Masters champion at age 46.

 Both Ballesteros and Norman stated the most regretful shots of their careers were during the final round of the 1986 Masters.
 For Ballesteros it was his approach shot to the 15th hole and for Norman his approach shot to the 18th.